Kapolei, Hawaii: Main roads

 Kapolei is located at the southern end of the slopes of the Waiʻanae mountain near the neighborhood of Makakilo with Fort Barrette Road, located along and named for historically important Fort Barrette, connecting Makakilo to Kapolei.
 It is located on the ʻEwa Plain approximately 25 mi from Honolulu.
 The Interstate H-1 freeway divides more recently developed Kapolei from Makakilo, and traveling eastward on H-1 connects to Waipahu.
 In the other direction, the freeway ends about 1 mi west of Kapolei, merging into Farrington Highway (State Route 93) to Kahe and then to Nānākuli on the Wai‘anae Coast.
 Traveling eastward on Farrington Highway connects to Honouliuli.
 Exit 1 on H-1 is Kalaeloa Boulevard, the entrance to Barbers Point and Campbell Industrial Park.
 Less than 1 mile beyond (west of) the merge of H-1 and Farrington Highway is an off-ramp and overcrossing to the West Oʻahu resort area of Ko Olina.

 To the south, Renton Road connects Kapolei to Kalaeloa and, further east, to ʻEwa Villages.

 Economy

 Ka Makana Ali‘i, a mall that opened in October 2016, has 1.4 million square feet of retail space and more than a hundred stores.
-Macy's Department Store is an anchor for the mall.
+Macy's, a department store chain, is an anchor for the mall.